 Lightening Deals are timed promotions where a limited number of deals are allowed for the featured item.
 If all the deals are sold out, you can join a waitlist.
 Also, you have to commit to the purchase within 15 minutes.
 If you wait longer than that, you could lose the deal.

 One appealing factor is you can see deals ahead of time and when they will start.
 While you can’t buy these items yet, you can add the deal to your watchlist.
-Unlike the current deals, you won’t see the savings value show just yet.
+Unlike the current deals, you won’t see the value of the savings show just yet.

 These coupons are a bit different from the ones you clip from a newspaper.
 They are electronic and you can get the savings by clicking the Clip Coupon button.
 As with most Amazon areas, there are numerous items so I’d use the left panel to refine your choices.